BoBoiBoy Movie 2: Plot

-On planet Saharu, Gopal and BoBoiBoy retrieve a Power Sphere, EggaBot, from a penguin monster's nest.
+On planet Saharu, Gopal and BoBoiBoy retrieve the Power Sphere EggaBot from a penguin monster's nest.
 Gopal drops one of its eggs, awakening the monster.
-Adu Du and Probe snatch the Power Sphere, forcing Fang and Yaya to intervene.
+Adu Du and Probe steal EggaBot, prompting Fang and Yaya to intervene.
 Before returning, BoBoiBoy rescues Adu Du and Probe.

-In space, crystal miners discover Retak'ka—the first elemental master sealed 100 years earlier—within an asteroid.
-Granted leave for completing all missions, the MYS Kebenaran crew drop by Tok Aba's Kokotiam, meeting their relatives, including Papa Zola's daughter Pipi Zola.

-Retak'ka escapes with a fragment of his powers, threatening the miners to take him to TAPOPS.
-Meanwhile, BoBoiBoy invites Fang for dinner at Aba's home, while Papa and Gopal take Pipi on the Kebenaran to show her EggaBot, which Pipi activates, preventing its theft by Adu Du and Probe.
+In space, crystal miners discover Retak'ka, the first elemental master, who was sealed 100 years earlier inside an asteroid.
+After completing their missions, BoBoiBoy's crew visit Tok Aba's Kokotiam and meet their relatives, including Papa Zola's daughter Pipi Zola.
+Retak'ka escapes with a fragment of his powers and forces the miners to take him to TAPOPS.
+Meanwhile, BoBoiBoy invites Fang to dinner at Aba's home, while Zola and Gopal take Pipi aboard Zola's spaceship to show her EggaBot.
+Pipi activates it, preventing Adu Du and Probe from stealing it.

-While Retak'ka attacks TAPOPS Station, Koko Ci sends an emergency message with coordinates to planet Quabaq.
-Prompted to save him, BoBoiBoy has OchoBot teleport the Kebenaran to the station.
-There, Retak'ka demands BoBoiBoy to return him his powers and defeats Fang, Yaya, and Ying.
-He drains BoBoiBoy's Solar, Thunderstorm, Cyclone and Thorn elements.
-Gopal rappels to rescue BoBoiBoy while Koko Ci tells them to save themselves and find Hang Kasa.
-Papa teleports the Kebenaran to Quabaq, crashing on caustic wetlands.
-The miners detonate explosives placed around the TAPOPS station.
+Retak'ka attacks TAPOPS Station, prompting Koko Ci to send an emergency message with coordinates to planet Quabaq.
+BoBoiBoy has OchoBot teleport the group to the station, where Retak'ka demands his stolen powers and defeats Fang, Yaya and Ying before draining BoBoiBoy's Solar, Thunderstorm, Cyclone and Thorn elements.
+Gopal rescues BoBoiBoy as Koko Ci orders them to save themselves and find Hang Kasa.
+Zola teleports his spaceship to Quabaq, where it crashes in a caustic swamp, while the miners detonate explosives around TAPOPS Station.

-On Quabaq, BoBoiBoy and OchoBot download Koko Ci's message, damaged in the crash, before evacuating with Gopal and Papa, who inadvertently brought Pipi, while Adu Du and Probe have escaped.
-Encountering Kang Kongs—sloth monsters sensitive towards light—BoBoiBoy distracts them with Blaze since Retak'ka stole his Solar element.
-Kasa rescues the group, and next morning, he offers to train them against his former friend Retak'ka.
+On Quabaq, BoBoiBoy and OchoBot recover Koko Ci's damaged message before evacuating with Gopal and Zola, who has inadvertently brought Pipi with him.
+Adu Du and Probe escape.
+When the group encounters light-sensitive Kang Kong sloths, BoBoiBoy distracts them using Blaze, since Retak'ka has stolen his Solar element.
+Kasa rescues them and offers to train BoBoiBoy and Gopal against Retak'ka.

-Retak'ka drains planet Gur'Latan, massacring all its soldiers.
-Having rescued everyone left on TAPOPS Station, Captain Kaizo investigates Gur'Latan with Fang, discovering that Retak'ka drained other planets' energies to upgrade his powers.
-Tracking Retak'ka to Bayugan, Ying warns its inhabitants.
-The miners receive BoBoiBoy's location on Quabaq before heading to planet Rimbara.
-After evacuating Rimbara's Cendawa tribe aliens, Maskmana deploys ArmoBot for Fang, Yaya and Ying to battle Retak'ka as he drains the planet.
+Retak'ka drains planet Gur'Latan, killing its soldiers.
+After rescuing the survivors from TAPOPS Station, Captain Kaizo investigates Gur'Latan with Fang and discovers that Retak'ka has been draining planets to increase his power.
+They track him to Bayugan, where Ying warns the inhabitants.
+Retak'ka then attacks planet Rimbara, forcing Kaizo's group to evacuate its Cendawa alien tribe.
+Maskmana deploys ArmoBot to help Fang, Yaya and Ying resist Retak'ka as he drains the planet.